xremix/WhatsApp-Export-Viewer/README.md

 - **Top Toolbar**: Navigation and search interface
 - **Tutorial Views**: Step-by-step guides for different export methods

+## Design

+To learn more about the history and vision of the design, check the [Design](/docs/Design.md)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.